• Home

 The scope for reduction in official regulatory procedures can be estimated from:

-1. The average time taken to set up a new Business in India is 29 days as compared to 2 days in Singapore and in Hongkong.
+1. The average time taken to set up a new Business in India is 29 days as compared to two days in Singapore and in Hongkong.

-2. The time taken to close a Firm on insolvency is more than 4.3 years in India as against 0.8 years in Singapore and in Hong Kong, though the recent Bankruptcy Act is reducing the time somewhat, yet a lot more needs to be done to make it quicker.
+2. The time taken to close a Firm on insolvency is more than 4.3 years in India as against about nine months in Singapore and in Hong Kong, though the recent Bankruptcy Act is reducing the time somewhat, yet a lot more needs to be done to make it quicker.

 4. The Laws that are cumbersome and even difficult to really comply with and made with the intention to be able to find fault with and so extract money from the Businessmen.